joakimunge/denoliver/README.md

 ### Optional boilerplating

 If the given directory doesn't exist, denoliver will ask you if you want to create a boilerplate.
 This will generate an a basic project folder and serve it for you.
+Very useful to get up and running quickly.

 ```
 ├── index.html